BhargavKadali39/MetaMeetFull/README.md

 You can mute/unmute and turn on and off your video also.
 Contact me for more details.

-Warning: When you try to use this please change the given details of app id,room name and room id.
+Warning: When you try to use this please change the given details of app id,room name and room id for your personalized experience.